DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Experiments

-\item \textit{Counterfactual Generation.} As discussed in the Introduction, DoFlow is among the early approaches for generative counterfactual time-series on a causal DAG, complementing work on treatment effects, post-hoc counterfactual explanations, and causal discovery.
-Such counterfactual generation is crucial for modeling component relationships and enabling post-hoc analyses in domains like healthcare and hydropower.
+\item \textit{Counterfactuals.} As discussed in the Introduction, DoFlow is among the early approaches for generating counterfactual time-series on a causal DAG, complementing work on treatment effects and causal discovery on time series.
+Such counterfactual generation is crucial for modeling component relationships and enabling post-hoc analyses in crucial areas.

+\item \textit{Limitations - Known DAG.} DoFlow currently assumes a known and correctly specified causal DAG, as well as causal sufficiency (see Assumption \ref{assumption:causal}).
+In practice, the DAG may come from known physical relationships or from upstream causal discovery methods as discussed in Section \ref{related work}.
+A natural direction for future work is to couple DoFlow with time-series causal discovery or deconfounding causal generative models~\citep{almodovar2025decaflow,xia2022neural}, allowing the model to operate on learned temporal causal structures for more reliable causal reasoning.

 \end{itemize}